Lesson video

 Components can be plugged in and circuits tested.

-Here we can see a CAD breadboard simulation model again from Tinkercad.
+Here we can see a CAD breadboard simulation model, again from Tinkercad, and we can also see a real-life breadboard circuit tested.

 We're now going to watch the video of the CAD breadboard model simulation.

-And just as in the circuit simulation, we can change the light levels falling on the LDR, which in turn changed the LED to be illuminated or not.
+And just as in the circuit simulation, we can change the light levels falling on the LDR, which in turn change the LED to be illuminated or not.

 The value of the resistors has been added to the diagram for you.